GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 To ensure secure communication, ApiProxy stores and retrieves authentication tokens from the ApiDB container using SQL queries.
 This design cleanly separates responsibilities:

--ApiProxy acts as the gateway for specification handling and API invocation -ApiDb ensures reliable credential storage.
+- ApiProxy acts as the gateway for specification handling and API invocation
+- ApiDb ensures reliable credential storage.

 Together, these containers form a cohesive unit that abstracts the complexity of external APIs and provides a uniform interface to the rest of the system.